 The Challenge

-Sustainability certification schemes and eco-labels are fundamental tools to ensure the sustainability of global production.
-Although their role in European bioeconomy has grown over the last few decades, still there are a lot of challenges that needs to be addressed in order to be further adopted in the market:
+Sustainability certification schemes and eco-labels play a crucial role in ensuring the long-term sustainability of global production.
+In the context of the European bioeconomy, their significance has grown over the last few decades.
+However, there remain several challenges that need to be addressed for these schemes to gain further traction in the market:

-- Eco-labels and schemes are voluntary; therefore, their adoption depends on the benefits that could bring to the companies (economic benefits, social responsibility etc)
+- Voluntary Adoption: Since eco-labels and schemes are voluntary, their adoption depends on the perceived benefits to companies, such as economic gains and social responsibility

 In order to ensure the transition to circular biobased systems occurs sustainably, it is important that effective and robust schemes and labels get implemented and further adopted.
 Moreover, the recognition of the benefits of sustainability certification schemes and labels is needed for their wider adoption by the European industries.